tuuliahy/Cybersecurity/README.md

   ***3 hours in total***

 **2.12.2024**
-- Finished the phase 3 task and committed it to Github _1.5_
+- Finished the phase 3 task and committed it to Github _1.5h_
-- Finished the PortSwigger lab so I got done all 12 labs (now I did 6 labs from different topics) _3.5_
+- Finished the PortSwigger lab so I got done all 12 labs (now I did 6 labs from different topics) _3.5h_
+- Link to Phase3 report https://github.com/tuuliahy/Cybersecurity/blob/main/2024-11-27-ZAP-Phase3Report.md
+- The used code is found from Master branch.

   ***5 hours in total***